Film Studies (FILM)College of Arts and Humanities

 Affiliate Professors: M. Collins (ENGL and CMLT), A. Eckstein (HIST), J. Hallett (CLAS), R. Igel (SLLC), A. Karimi-Hakkak (SLLC), R. Oster (SLLC), T. Parry-Giles (COMM), O. Wang (ENGL), J. Witzleben (MUSC)

-Professors Emeriti: M. Lounsbury (AMST), P. Verdaguer (SLLC)
+Professors Emeriti: R. Harrison (SLLC and CMLT), M. Lounsbury (AMST), P. Verdaguer (SLLC)

 Film Studies is an interdisciplinary program in the Humanities that enables students to explore an influential global art form in its aesthetic, cultural, economic, historical, and technological dimensions.
 The major takes a critical, textual approach to film, emphasizing scholarly viewing, interpreting, and writing about moving images.
 It provides students with a solid background in theoretical, critical, and aesthetic aspects of the study of film, including the history of the medium and the analysis of national cinemas, always keeping in view questions of how new media have changed both cinema itself and the study of cinema.
 The Film Studies major brings together courses in cinema from varied nations, languages, and cultures and challenges students to understand the systems of transnational exchange that have characterized this medium from its inception.
 Courses offered by this program may be found under the following acronyms: FILM, ENGL, SLLC.